courselabs/docker/hackathon/README.md

 - the web app writes logs to a file; mount a volume so when the app writes files in `/logs` in the container, they actually get written inside the `hackathon` directory on your machine

-- increase the default logging level for the app to `Debug`.
+- increase the default logging level for the web app to `Debug`.
 You'll need to do this by loading a JSON config file like [logging.json](hackathon/solution-part-2/config/web/logging.json) into the contaier filesystem at `/app/config`.

 <details>
   <summary>Hints</summary>